MODM Clinical Trials Coordination

 Clinical Trial Monitoring and Logistics

-- Setup of the trial, protocol, observation log, e-CRF,
+- Trial setup, protocol, observation log, e-CRF,

 - Investigators: recruitment, training, brochures